What is Incident Response?

 "A well-designed incident response plan lays out the procedures and protocols to be taken, as well as contingencies across a range of attack types"

-The 6 Phases of an Incident Response Plan
+What are the 6 Basic Phases of an Incident Response Plan?

 The SANS Institute delineates six phases that must be included in an incident response plan.
 We have summarised these steps in our easy to follow cyber incident response plan below:

 For more information, contact us to schedule an exploratory call with one of our experts here.